-- 4.1 Section 175 of the Education Act 2002 places a statutory responsibility on the Local Academy Committees to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the academies. - 4.2 The development of appropriate procedures and the monitoring of good practice in Southend are the responsibilities of the Southend Safeguarding (Child) Partnership (SS( C)P), previously LSCB.

-In Southend, all professionals must work in accordance with the SET procedures (2019) (Southend Essex and Thurrock Safeguarding and Child Protection Procedures, 2019).

-4.3 SECAT Academies work in accordance with the following legislation and statutory guidance: (this is not an exhaustive list)
+- 4.2 Section 175 of the Education Act 2002 (Section 157 for Independent schools) places a statutory responsibility on the governing body to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school. - 4.3 In Southend, all professionals must work in accordance with the SET procedures (2019) (Southend Essex and Thurrock Safeguarding and Child Protection Procedures, 2019).
+SECAT also works in accordance with the following legislation and statutory guidance and advice (this is not an exhaustive list):